meowwtama/tp/docs/UserGuide.md

 1. [`edit`](#editing-a-library-user--edit) can only be used to change the library user's personal information.
 This includes his/her name, phone number, email address, home address and tags.
 (Not merit score and user's book list).
 1. [`add`](#adding-a-library-user--add) and [`edit`](#editing-a-library-user--edit) command **DOES NOT** support the direct adding and/or editing of merit score or user's book list.
 1. [`add`](#adding-a-library-user--add), [`delete`](#deleting-a-library-user--delete), [`edit`](#editing-a-library-user--edit), [`clear`](#clearing-all-library-users--clear) and [`find`](#locating-library-users-by-name--find) commands are for managing users, while [`addbook`](#add-a-book-to-library--addbook), [`delbook`](#delete-a-book-from-library--delbook), [`borrow`](#borrowing-a-book--borrow), [`donate`](#donating-a-book--donate) and [`return`](#returning-a-book--return) commands are for managing books.
-1. The field `BOOKTITLE` is case-sensitive to allow books of similar titles to be differentiated.
+1. The parameter `BOOKTITLE` is case-sensitive to allow books of similar titles to be differentiated.
 1. While there are no restrictions on `BOOKTITLE` (expect that it cannot be empty), we cannot guarantee the performance when books with titles in other languages are inserted.
 1. [`delbook`](#delete-a-book-from-library--delbook) deletes one book at a time to prevent accidental deletion of all entries with the same book title.
 1. We allow entries with the same email and phone number into the contact list as there may be cases where two users share the same contact details.
 An example would be when a child does not own a mobile phone nor has an email and has to share with his/her parent.